Hiring practices to support today’s diverse workforce

 One of the best places to support this diverse workforce is through hiring practices.
 Here are steps businesses can take to help promote inclusion and reduce bias from the very start of an employee’s experience.

-While the majority of employers say workforce diversity and inclusion is a priority, only one in three have a specific diversity and inclusion team, or a strategy for improving diversity and inclusion, in place.
-Only one in eight employers prioritize targeted recruiting for people with disabilities, for example.
+While the majority of employers say workforce diversity and inclusion is a priority, only 1 in 3 have a specific diversity and inclusion team, or a strategy for improving diversity and inclusion, in place.
+Only 1 in 8 employers prioritize targeted recruiting for people with disabilities, for example.

 Consider setting diversity goals for your company and work towards hiring inclusively at all levels — including highly visible roles and leadership positions.
 Examples include committing to having 50% of officer roles filled by woman by 2022 or requiring at least two diverse candidates for every interview slate.
 Measure and report on your progress at set intervals.

-Implicit bias — unconscious preferences, assumptions, attitudes, or judgments made about a person’s race, gender, age, ability, or other trait, which can influence decision-making and the way that people act towards others, often leading to discriminatory behavior — can create disparities in hiring practices, evaluations, promotions, and more.
-Implicit bias based on race shows up in 70 to 75 percent of Americans who participate in an implicit bias test, which can have a big impact when it comes to making subjective decisions about potential employees.2 Company-wide trainings that help employees identify and mitigate unconscious bias can help raise awareness and demonstrate the need for strategies that support diversity.
+Implicit bias refers to unconscious preferences, assumptions, attitudes, or judgments made about a person’s race, gender, age, ability, or other trait, that can influence decision-making and the way that people act towards others.
+This sort of bias can often lead to discriminatory behavior and can create disparities in hiring practices, evaluations, promotions, and more.
+Implicit bias based on race shows up in 70–75% of Americans who participate in an implicit bias test, which can have a big impact when it comes to making subjective decisions about potential employees.2 Company-wide trainings that help employees identify and mitigate unconscious bias can help raise awareness and demonstrate the need for strategies that support diversity.

 Employers can take steps to reduce implicit bias at all stages of the hiring process — from creation of job descriptions to selecting a candidate: